openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `holder`: OPTIONAL.
 MUST be equivalent to the controller identifier (e.g., DID) for the `verificationMethod` value identified by the `proof.verificationMethod` property.
 * `proof`: REQUIRED.
 The proof body of a W3C Verifiable Presentation.
   * `domain`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
   * `challenge`: REQUIRED when the Credential Issuer has provided a `c_nonce`.
-MUST NOT be used otherwise.
+It MUST NOT be used otherwise.
 String, where the value is a server-provided `c_nonce`.
-It MUST be present when the Wallet received server-provided `c_nonce`.
+It MUST be present when the Wallet received a server-provided `c_nonce`.

-The Credential Issuer MUST validate that the `proof` is actually signed with a key in possession of the Holder.
+The Credential Issuer MUST validate that the `proof` is actually signed with a key in the possession of the Holder.

 Below is a non-normative example of a `proof` parameter: